 Adding an SPF record

-SPF records are provided to you by your email hosting service.
+SPF records are provided by your email hosting service.
 If Enom is your email provider, the following SPF record is automatically entered into your host records.

-Locate the domain you want to manage by clicking Domains followed by My domains.
+v=spf1 include:_spf.emfwd.name-services.com MX ~all- Locate the domain you want to manage by clicking Domains, then My domains.

 - Go to Host records.